Beat 'Em & Eat 'Em

-Beat 'Em and Eat 'Em (aka Mystique Presents Swedish Erotica: Beat 'Em and Eat 'Em) is a pornographic video game for the Atari 2600 by American Multiple Industries in 1982.
+Beat 'Em and Eat 'Em is a pornographic video game for the Atari 2600 made by American Multiple Industries in 1982.
 Players control two nude women; the goal is to catch semen in their mouths, which is falling from a masturbating man on a rooftop, without missing.
 Its gameplay has been compared to the Atari game Kaboom!.
 There is also a gender-reversed version of the game titled Philly Flasher that features identical gameplay.
 Beat 'Em & Eat 'Em has received negative reviews since its release and is an oft-cited example of pornographic Atari 2600 games.

 Gameplay

 Players control two nude women on the street who must catch semen in their mouths that comes from a masturbating man on a rooftop without missing.
 This can be accomplished merely by semen touching the women's bodies before it hits the ground.
 A more difficult setting requires players to catch the semen before it goes past the women's shoulders.
 If the player successfully catches all the semen in one round, the two women lick their lips and the game progresses to the next round.
 If any semen hits the ground, the first turn is over.
 Players are allowed to miss four times before the game is over.
 They can gain a turn every 69 points scored (up to two extra turns).
 Players move both women using the controller's paddle and the game allows each player to control one woman.
 The game plays similarly to the Atari game Kaboom!
 (1981).

 Philly Flasher is a gender swapped version of the game in which the player controls two male prisoners with their genitals exposed catching lactation from an old witch's breast.
 Instead of licking their lips, the two men will masturbate if the player successfully catches every drop of lactate.